 Township 30 km inland and north-west from Gisborne on State Highway 2, with a population of 480 in 2013.
 Te Karaka is located on the right bank of the Waipāoa River and, despite the distance inland, is only 40 metres above sea level.
 It is the largest settlement between Gisborne and Ōpōtiki, 112 km further north-west.
 It was the headquarters of Waikohu County between 1908 and 1989, and had its own town council from 1917 to 1962.
 From Te Karaka, State Highway 2 follows the old rail line west to Matawai.

-In 2013 just under one-third of the population was aged under 15 years, and three-quarters identified as Māori, most of whom belonged to local iwi Te Aitanga-a-Māhaki.
+In 2013 nearly one-third of the population was aged under 15 years, and three-quarters identified as Māori, with most belonging to local iwi Te Aitanga-a-Māhaki.
 Primary industries provided the main source of employment.
 Te Karaka primary school and Waikohu College combined as Te Karaka Area School in 2011.

 In the early 2000s Te Karaka had a petrol station, medical centre, hotel and shops.